President’s Achievement Award

 Angela Guercio Award:

-Presented to a senior computer science major who has shown outstanding dedication to computer science and service to the department.
+Presented to a senior computer science or applied computer science major who has shown outstanding dedication to computer science and service to the department.

 Economics Management and Accounting Department Awards